rematch/rematch/README.md

 ### Step 3: Dispatch

 **dispatch** is how we trigger reducers & effects in your models.
-Dispatch standardizes your actions without the need for action types, action creators, or mapDispatchToProps.
+Dispatch standardizes your actions without the need for writing action types or action creators.

 ```js
 import { dispatch } from '@rematch/core'